Peng-Protocol/Dexhune-P/Specifications/PairingFoundry.md

 - queryYield

-Calculates and returns the real yield rate for fees collected. uses the following formula;
+Calculates and returns the real yield rate for fees collected.
+First gets the latest historical (x or y)volume entry and attempts to find a volume entry from 24 hours ago or the latest fee before a 24 hour cutoff point.
+Then calculates;

 ```
 Total 24hr (x or y)Volume / 100 * 0.05 = total (x or y)Fees